kevL/SpecialEffectsViewer/README.md

   1. a placed-effect object
   2. a single creature (property: AppearanceSEF)
   3. a source creature and a target creature
+* creature appearance is selectable
-* display the events of the effect
+* displays event-data of effects
 * play selected events only
-* restore window, camera, and other settings
+* restores window, camera, and other settings